tinode/ios/README.md

 ## Installing and running

+Tinodios is NOT a standalone app.
+It's a frontend, a client.
+It requires a [backend](https://github.com/tinode/chat/).
+See [installation instructions](https://github.com/tinode/chat/blob/master/INSTALL.md).

 **Important!** Due to Microsoft's (GitHub owner) policy of requiring developers of open source projects to [pay for for hosting large files on GitHub](https://docs.github.com/en/billing/managing-billing-for-git-large-file-storage/about-billing-for-git-large-file-storage#purchasing-additional-storage-and-bandwidth), this repository cannot include prebuilt binaries for `MobileVLCKit` and `WebRTC-lib`.
 As a consequence, we do not include Pod files into repository.
 You need to install them manually:
 ```
 pod install